vrk-kpa/suomifi-ui-components/src/core/Link/Link/Link.md

 The `<SkipLink>` component is used to quickly jump to different parts of the page.
 It is inteded for keyboard users.

 - Should be the first element that can gain focus on the page with Tab.
-- The target container should have `tabIndex={-1}` to better handle the functionality with screenreaders.
+- If the target is a simple element like a heading, consider applying `tabIndex={-1}` to it to better handle the functionality with screen readers.
 - Because of the tabIndex you might want set the style of `outline=none` to the target container.
 - To see the component, click on the dashed area below and then press Tab.